 We tend to think of Chapuys’ time in England as the most important aspect of his life, but of course, it was a period of only 16 years in a life of over sixty.
 On his departure from England in 1545 his only slight regret seems to have been leaving the Princess Mary, whose interests he had closely guarded for the whole period of his embassy, and for whom he clearly felt genuine affection.
 His new interests, however, soon occupied his mind.
 In his retirement in Louvain he set himself to educational projects.

 On the downside of the book, there are some grating slips in precision on some of the surrounding facts.
-Cromwell is referred to several times as Chancellor, a post he never held, and James IV of Scotland, Henry’s brother-in-law, in some counter factual world, did not perish at Flodden in 1513 but was still alive and well in the 1530s, annoying Henry on the northern border - an activity actually being carried out by the next generation.
+James IV of Scotland, Henry’s brother-in-law, in some counter factual world, did not perish at Flodden in 1513 but was still alive and well in the 1530s, annoying Henry on the northern border - an activity actually being carried out by the next generation.
 Such slips can give rise to doubt about the overall accuracy, which would be a great pity as this is an absolutely excellent work, and should be on the shelf of any Tudor enthusiast.

 Note: Tudor Times received a review copy of the book from the publisher.